 It’s no secret that Instagram is all about visuals.
 Dull, grainy images and videos stand out on Instagram like a sore thumb for all the wrong reasons.
 It’s a visual platform so keep this in mind at all times.

 Everything you post should be eye-catching and visually appealing.
 Be careful when posting product images on Instagram.
-Many brands make the mistake of sharing product images with stark white backgrounds which stand out compared to their day to day posts.
+Many brands make the mistake of sharing product images with stark white backgrounds which stand out compared to their day-to-day posts.

 If you can, organise a product photography session with the objective of taking photos that mimic the rest of your feed.
 For example, a sports brand could organise a tennis match and have players wearing its apparel.
 The images would then flow far better with the feed instead of just posting a pair of trainers on a white background.

 If you aren’t using Instagram’s story feature yet, you’re missing a trick.
-It’s a great way to get in front of new users and demonstrate that you are an active brand.
+It’s a great way to get in front of new users and demonstrates that you are an active brand.
 You can now also tag products in your stories so really think outside the box with this one.

 If you’re holding a product launch, video key parts on your story and tag your new product.
-This will give users a behind the scenes snapshot (which they love) and enable them to click straight through to said product.
+This will give users a behind-the-scenes snapshot (which they love) and enable them to click straight through to said product.

 When you post a product on Instagram, don’t just forget about it and leave it to tick away.
 Bear in mind that people may want to ask questions before purchasing and this offers the perfect platform to do so.